Using the Approved Drug List

 An approved drug list, also called a formulary, is a list of drugs that your plan will pay for.
 A committee of local doctors and pharmacists as well as Priority Health staff reviews research to find out which drugs are proven to work.
 Based on this research, they then add or remove drugs from the list several times a year.

-Each Priority Health plan that includes prescription coverage has its own approved drug list.
+Each Priority Health plan that includes prescription coverage has its own list of approved drugs.
 To see which drugs are on your plan's list, use the online Approved Drug List tool.

 Drugs not on the list